influxdata/telegraf/plugins/aggregators/quantile/README.md

   ## Quantiles to output in the range [0,1]
   # quantiles = [0.25, 0.5, 0.75]

-  ## Type of approximation
+  ## Type of aggregation algorithm
   ## Supported are:
   ##  "t-digest" -- approximation using centroids, can cope with large number of samples
-  ##  "exact R7" -- exact approximation also used by Excel or NumPy (Hyndman & Fan 1996 R7)
+  ##  "exact R7" -- exact computation also used by Excel or NumPy (Hyndman & Fan 1996 R7)
-  ##  "exact R8" -- exact approximation (Hyndman & Fan 1996 R8)
+  ##  "exact R8" -- exact computation (Hyndman & Fan 1996 R8)
-  ## NOTE: Do not use "exact" approximations with large number of samples
+  ## NOTE: Do not use "exact" algorithms with large number of samples
   ##       to not impair performance or memory consumption!
-  # approximator = "t-digest"
+  # algorithm = "t-digest"

   ## Compression for approximation (t-digest).
 The value needs to be
   ## greater or equal to 1.0.
 Smaller values will result in more